DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2021-05-27-visa-sponsorship.md

 Whilst we have attempted to communicate which providers are likely to be able to sponsor visas, through guidance and a link to the [register of licenced sponsors](https://www.gov.uk/government/publications/register-of-licensed-sponsors-students), this puts the onus on the candidate to understand and research these options.

-To make this simpler, we are proposing to ask providers to indicate which visas they are able to sponsor
+To make this simpler, we are proposing to ask providers to indicate which visas they are able to sponsor.

 ## Initial design